aws-samples/prompt-migration-for-large-language-model-agility/README.md

-### IAM Policy for conducting OpenAI to Amazon Bedrock Migration in AWS cloud
+### IAM Policy for conducting source model to Amazon Bedrock Migration in AWS cloud
 This codebase requires an IAM role that has access to Amazon Bedrock.
 Here is an example IAM policy to grant access to Bedrock APIs and the other policies you will need for this workshop (DynamoDB, Lambda, Opensearch Serverless, Bedrock, IAM, Delete S3 Bucket):

 IAM Policy for Advanced Agents for Bedrock Workshop This codebase requires an IAM role that has access to Amazon Bedrock.
 Here is an example IAM policy to grant access to Bedrock APIs and the other policies you will need for this workshop (DynamoDB, Lambda, Opensearch Serverless, Bedrock, IAM, Delete S3 Bucket):